 Since the Incase platform was designed around the avid Apple product user, this is a very friendly bag for all of your tech storage needs.
 There is a decent size zippered pocket on the outer pack.
 This pocket has a nice organization system in place for an iPad or tablet and also a few pockets for pens and other loose knick-knacks.
 There is plenty of room for gear, such as a jacket and a change of clothes.
-A great option for tech-users seeking a good laptop backpack option, although we prefer the Incase Icon, our Editor's Choice winner for nailing performance in this metric.
+A great option for tech-users seeking a good laptop backpack option.

 Ease of Use